simplystats/simplystats.github.io/_posts/2017-03-16-evo-ds-class.md

 I think that a lot of the thought right now in biostatistics has been on level 3 and 4 courses.
 These are courses where we have students work with real data sets and learn about tools.
 To be self-sufficient as a data scientist it is clear you need to be able to work with real world data.
 But what Jake/Nathan are referring to is level 5 or level 6 - cases where you have a question but the data needs a ton of work and may not even be good enough without collecting new information.
+Jake and Nathan have perfectly identified the ability to translate murkey questions into data answers as the most valuable data skill.
 If I had to predict the future of data courses I would see them trending in that direction.
-The ability to translate murkey questions into data answers is hugely valuable.